-However much such a production of objects and partial-objects is the epistemological bent of the symbolic order, feminist or otherwise, what Wollstonecraft provokes us to ask is whether her an imagined ontological collapse of the subject into a new materiality—which is not repurposed as an objet petit a—is a psychotic delusion.
-How insane is it to think subjects, however much a construct of Enlightenment necro-capital, can disperse themselves into objects, deforming and reforming bodies and minds into new beings?
-Psychoanalytic accounts of psychosis envision such materiality as a kind of Real that cannot comprehend the law of the father—the straight-jacketed symbolic that defines subjects and objects, even while these same psychotic hallucinations are often shot through with the phallic and patriarchal.
+However much such a production of objects and partial-objects is the epistemological bent of the symbolic order, feminist or otherwise, what Wollstonecraft provokes us to ask is whether her imagined ontological collapse of the subject into a new materiality—which is not repurposed as an objet petit a—is a psychotic delusion.
+How insane is it to think subjects, however much a construct of Enlightenment necrocapital, can disperse themselves into objects, deforming and reforming bodies and minds into new beings?
+Psychoanalytic accounts of psychosis envision such materiality as a kind of Real that cannot comprehend the law of the father—the straight-jacketed Symbolic that defines subjects and objects, even while these same psychotic hallucinations are often shot through with the phallic and patriarchal.
 Wollstonecraft’s psychosis dreams itself nearly outside the law of the father.
 In the attempt to subvert the phallus and phallic jouissance, her provocative recombination of different kinds of bodies—and the language that deems them as such—would seem to be an impossible articulation of matter.
-Her play of language and materiality attempts to subtend the classical Lacanian creed that we cannot get outside the phallus or phallic jouissance, which by the very nature of the Oedipus complex dominates the imaginary and makes our access to the Real the cut of impossibility.
-Contra Irigaray, who polemically stated women had no access to psychosis only hysteria, because they had no language to declaim another route from the real to the symbolic, Wollstonecraft insists on new materialist relations as a necessary psychotic delusion.
+Her play of language and materiality attempts to subtend the classical Lacanian creed that we cannot get outside the phallus or phallic jouissance, which by the very nature of the Oedipus complex dominates the Imaginary and makes our access to the Real the cut of impossibility.
+Contra Irigaray, who polemically stated women had no access to psychosis—only hysteria—because they had no language to declaim another route from the Real to the Symbolic, Wollstonecraft insists on new materialist relations as a necessary psychotic delusion.
 This psychosis manifests an insane possibility, from the point of view of Lacan, of another ontology altogether, a convent of pleasure where the symbolically-seeking law of the father has no being and thus no significance.
 The vaporous posthuman entanglement augurs material alliances beyond paternalistic and humanist biopolitics.
-Rather than Rousseau’s bad romances or masturbatory desires of ideal women (such as Sophie), Wollstonecraft suggests that imagining our bodies being deliciously smorged with all sorts of bodies, especially nonhuman ones in the natural world, is a nonsensical dream that might actually make possible new ontologies fathomable outside a phallically able, Oedipal economy.
+Rather than Rousseau’s bad romances or masturbatory desires of ideal women (such as Sophie), Wollstonecraft suggests that imagining our bodies being deliciously smorged with all sorts of bodies, especially nonhuman ones in the natural world, is a nonsensical dream that might actually make possible new ontologies, fathomable outside a phallically able, Oedipal economy.